harjeet2020/sgpyoga-web/WARP.md

 ## Guidelines
 - Use the provided color palette and fonts
-- Use images and icons found under the assets folder
+- Use images found under the assets folder
+- Use icons from lucide.dev icon library
 - Save current progress and project info upon request under memory-bank folder
 - Create / update documentation upon request under docs folder
 - Use reusable CSS classes to achieve clean and maintainable code
+- Use CSS variables for colors and fonts
+- Structure CSS files in a readable & maintainable way, using comments to explain the purpose of each section